Does an alcoholic drink help you sleep better during periods of insomnia, or when life seems particularly stressful?

 - In a large UK survey in 2017 by the Sleep Council, 25% said they drank alcohol before bedtime.
 This rose to 30% for those aged 45 to 54.

-- In a 2008 poll of 1000 adults in the U.S., 8% said they drank alcohol a few nights a week to help them sleep.
+- In a 2008 poll of 1000 adults in the U.S. by the National Sleep Foundation, 8% said they drank alcohol a few nights a week to help them sleep.

 - In a 2014 article in Medical News Today, 20% of American adults are reported to use alcohol as a sleep aid.
 And that the societal cost of alcohol-related sleep problems is more than $18 billion.